rperez-rosario/HPCalculatorChess/README.md

 # HPCalculatorChess
 A chess game implemented on/for the HP Prime Graphing Calculator using its api and programming language (HP PPL.)

-The program is structured around the con- cept of processing user or intelligent a- gent (i.a.) input affecting the game's state, and updating the user interface ba-
+<pre>The program is structured around the con-
+cept of processing user or intelligent a- gent (i.a.) input affecting the game's state, and updating the user interface ba-